July 11, 2021

 Where is God in all of this?
 More specifically, where is Jesus?
 And how does this particular passage from Mark’s gospel teach us to live like him?

-There are several unusual aspects in this story:
+There are several unusual elements in this story:

 The narrative is well crafted and takes up quite a bit of space in the middle of this chapter – complete with a back story, a conflict, and its resolution.
 The characters are well developed, which is unusual for Mark – his “immediacy” doesn’t often spend much time in character development or story detail.

 Perhaps most striking is that Jesus doesn’t make a personal appearance.
-This is the only one of two accounts in Mark where Jesus is not physically present.
+This is one of only two stories in Mark where Jesus is not physically present.
 The other will take place in the high priest’s courtyard, where Peter will deny knowing Jesus.
 In that story, we know that Jesus is not very far away.
 He’s just inside the gate, being questioned by the high priest.
 In this story, Jesus is miles away, up in Galilee.

 So, Herod – not Jesus – is the main character, because he is the one facing the big crisis in this story.
 He’s called a “king” but in fact he is only a tetrarch.
 Rome has given him jurisdiction over one fourth of his father’s territory.
 When he promises “up to half my kingdom” to his dancing daughter, it’s a promise he can’t really keep, because he doesn’t have authority to ‘give’ away a kingdom that isn’t really his.